The big idea

 Most apps give you a tide chart or a solunar calendar.
 WaterWatcher synthesizes both — plus wind, dawn/dusk, and barometric pressure — into specific feeding windows for the next 48 hours, ranked hot / good / fair / slow.
 You see exactly when to be on the water, not just general "conditions are favorable" hedging.

-Can I choose what time my report arrives?+
+Can I choose what time my stamp arrives?+

-Yes — Starter and Pro plans let you set any delivery time and timezone.
-Most anglers choose dawn (5am) so the report is waiting when they wake up, or evening (6pm) to plan the next morning's trip.
-Free accounts receive their weekly reports at 7am on Fridays.
+Yes — Signal and Pro plans let you set any delivery time and timezone.
+Most anglers choose dawn (5am) so the stamp is waiting when they wake up, or evening (6pm) to plan the next morning's trip.
+Logbook accounts receive their stamps on demand or weekly at 7am on Fridays.

-Yes — Starter and Pro subscribers can generate reports on demand from the dashboard, up to their monthly cap.
-Free is limited to 1 report per month.
-Starter is up to 15 reports per month.
+Yes — Signal and Pro subscribers can generate stamps on demand from the dashboard, up to their monthly cap.
+Logbook is limited to 2 stamps per month.
+Signal is up to 15 stamps per month.
 Pro is up to 30.

 Yes.
-Starter subscribers can add up to 3 spots, each with its own delivery schedule.
+Signal subscribers can add up to 6 spots, each with its own delivery schedule.
 Pro gets unlimited spots — useful for anglers who fish multiple locations or split time between a lake cabin and the coast.

 Plans & billing